Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Bayesian Reconstruction Framework

 In our experiments (see Section \ref{sec:experiments}), we use the well-known Wasserstein GANs (WGANs) \cite{arjovsky2017wasserstein} for our data-driven prior.
 We provide a brief description of WGANs in Appendix \ref{app:GANs}. \\

-\textbf{Augmented Deep Generative Priors:} Training deep generative models such as GANs requires large amounts of data and is a challenging task in general.
-Over the past few years, there have been several proposals for improving their performance and this has led to the development of better training schemes and network architectures.
-Most existing works use normalized datasets, where each image has the same range of pixel values, for their models.
-However, this is not suitable if we wish to use such models as priors in quantitative imaging (\textit{e.g,} ODT).
+\textbf{Augmented Deep Generative Priors.} The training of deep generative models such as GANs requires large amounts of data and is a challenging task in general.
+Over the past few years, there have been several proposals for performance improvements that have led to the development of better training schemes and network architectures.
+Most existing works use normalized datasets, where each image has the same range of pixel values.
+However, this is not suitable if we wish to use such models as priors in quantitative imaging (\textit{e.g.,} ODT).
 In these modalities, it is important to recover the actual values of the object (image) as compared to only the contrast.
 Thus, we require our generative model to be able to output images with different ranges of pixel values.